Podshot/MCEdit-Unified-Preview/README.md

 * How much time do I have to submit a bug report until the build is considered old?
   * One week after the build was posted

-* How often arer builds made?
+* How often are builds made?
   * Builds are created every Monday and Friday at 11:59 UTC

 * Do I have to signup anywhere to test these builds?